 Gordon Mack, of LongLine Media, for conceiving and editing the website;

 Cailean Maclean, of Skye Media for great images;

 Ruraidh Macpherson, MacAskill Society member, for special financial support;

 Ann MacSween, Historic Scotland;

 Alisdair R Murray, for permission to reproduce two MacAskill history articles which first appeared in Skye Views in 1998;

-John Phillips, senior countryside ranger, Highland Council, for zeal and enthusiasm;
+John Phillips, former senior countryside ranger, Highland Council, for zeal and enthusiasm;

 Boyd Robertson, principal, Sabhal Mòr Ostaig, for a pledge of continuing support;